Stuttering disorder - symptoms, causes, self-help and treatment

 "Stuttering is when the flow of speech is disrupted by involuntary repetitions and prolongations of sounds, syllables, words or phrases as well as involuntary silent pauses or blocks in which the person who stutters is unable to produce sounds."

-So, first, we have the visible part - speech impediments and involuntary movements that sometimes go with that when we're putting a lot of strain trying to get words out and try to involuntary help ourselves with our head or our body.
+So, first, we have the visible part - speech impediments and involuntary movements that sometimes accompany them, especially when we're straining to get words out and unconsciously trying to help ourselves with head or body movements.

 The second element is the tension that we feel in our body.
 Might be visible, might be not so visible to other people.